artefactory/scheduled-pipelines/README.md

 - Google SDK (gcloud) (instructions [here](https://cloud.google.com/sdk/docs/install#installation_instructions))
 - Terraform (tested for version v1.5.6 on darwin_arm64) (instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform))
 - Having a compiled Vertex pipeline (instructions [here](https://cloud.google.com/vertex-ai/docs/pipelines/build-pipeline#compile_your_pipeline_into_a_yaml_file))

+> Note: if you don't have a compiled pipeline or have trouble compiling it, you can use the [`hello_world_pipeline.yaml`](examples/hello_world_pipeline.yaml) file to test the scheduling.

 ## Setup